 Tax returns may not be filed until the year following the year of sale.
 Thus you could end up waiting over a year from the sale date for your refund.
 You may apply for a lesser amount of withholding tax if you believe the 10%/15% rate will be in excess of your actual tax liability.
 This application may be more imperative if there is a mortgage on the property and the 10%/15% will have to come out of your pocket.

-You may apply for a reduced withholding by filing an application for a withholding certificate on IRS Form 8288-B. You will need an ITIN to properly file Form 8288-B. You attach the 8288-B to your IRS Form W7 with a copy of the sales contract.
-Once approved, the IRS will notify your lawyer to remit the required amount of tax held in escrow with Form 8288 and 8288-A, within 20 days.
+You may apply for a reduced withholding by filing an application for a withholding certificate on IRS Form 8288-B, that must be received by the IRS by the closing date.
+You will need an ITIN to properly file Form 8288-B. You attach the 8288-B to your IRS Form W7 with a copy of the sales contract.
+Once approved, the IRS will notify the assigned withholding agent (sometimes your lawyer or title company) to remit the required amount of tax held in escrow with Form 8288 and 8288-A, within 20 days.
 The IRS must act within 90 days to process the 8288-B, but it could take as long as 3 to 5 months.

 You must file your U.S. individual tax return by the June 15th the following the year of sale.